mit-plv/bedrock2/ArtifactEvaluation.md

 ```

 to inspect the generated binary.
 The Kami processor starts executing at address 0.
-The first few commands should like this:
+The first few commands should look like this:

 ```
    0:	00002137                lui	sp,0x2